rbuchberger/jekyll_picture_tag/readme.md

 It's a liquid tag that adds responsive images to your [Jekyll](http://jekyllrb.com) static site.
 Jekyll Picture Tag automatically creates resized, reformatted source images, is fully configurable, implements sensible defaults, and covers all use cases — including art direction and resolution switching — with a little YAML configuration and a simple template tag.
-It can be configured to work with lazy loading libraries (and others) such as [lazyload](https://github.com/verlok/lazyload).
-It can generate a few different markup formats, and new ones are a breeze to add!
+It can be configured to work with JavaScript libraries such as [LazyLoad](https://github.com/verlok/lazyload).

 ## Why use Jekyll Picture Tag?

 **Performance:** The fastest sites are static sites.
 If we're not using responsive images we're throwing those performance gains away by serving kilobytes of pixels a user will never see.

-Image downloading starts before the browser has parsed your CSS and JavaScript (lazy-loading aside); this gets them on the page *fast*, but it leads to some ridiculously verbose markup.
+Image downloading starts before the browser has parsed your CSS and JavaScript; this gets them on the page *fast*, but it leads to some ridiculously verbose markup.

-**Developer Sanity**

-Ultimately, to serve responsive images correctly, we must:
+**Developer Sanity:** Ultimately, to serve responsive images correctly, we must:

 -   Generate, name, and organize the required images (formats \* resolutions, for each source image)
 -   Inform the browser about the image itself-- format, size, URI, and the screen sizes where it